 - Possibly, abnormalities of the baby when it is born.

-But the above are just two examples.
-There are many street drugs and it is beyond the scope of this leaflet to discuss each drug in turn.
-But, you can contact FRANK (details below) for information about individual drugs.
+The above are just two examples.
+There are many recreational drugs and it is beyond the scope of this leaflet to discuss each drug in turn.
+You can contact the FRANK website for information about individual drugs.

 - Offer treatment plans.
 For example, one option for people who use heroin is to take substitute therapy with methadone in place of injecting heroin.
 This option is safer than injecting heroin during pregnancy.